 Using all $M(2^N-1)$ messages has been observed to be important when interference networks arise as states in a half-duplex relay network \cite{MutBhaTha11,MutBhaTha}.
 In half-duplex relay networks, the set of transmitters and receivers at any given time instant form an interference network.
 The choice of rates for the $M(2^N-1)$ messages depends on the overall information flow constraints.
 Therefore, a characterization of the $M(2^N-1)$ dimensional rate region is useful in flow optimization.
 The messages that result in optimal flow will depend on the connectivity and the channel conditions of the links.
 In the context of $X$ channels, it has been seen that using 2 messages is sum rate optimal under a subset of low and strong interference conditions \cite{chiachi,chiachi2}.
 We consider the more general IN and determine which of the 6 messages are useful for all interference conditions.

 The achievable rate region obtained using Han-Kobayashi type public-private message splitting of the 4 messages on the $X$ channel in \cite{Hesham1} provides an achievable rate region for the 2 $\times$ 2 IN.
 In this paper, we obtain the following results: (1) Starting from an achievable rate region in \cite{Hesham1}, we first obtain an achievable sum rate of the 2 $\times$ 2 IN.
 (2) For the Gaussian interference network, we determine which of the 6 messages are sufficient for maximizing the sum rate within this rate region for the low, mixed, and strong interference conditions.
 It is observed that 2 messages are sufficient in several cases.
-(3) Finally, we show that sum capacity is achieved using only 2 messages for a subset of the mixed interference conditions.